saidvandeklundert/notes/python/concurrency/concurrency.md

   - all the futures to complete (default)
   - return upon the first exception
   - return when the first future completes

+### Get the result from a future object

+We retrieve the result from a task by calling `result()` on a Future.
+This will return the result from the task or None if the task did not return a value.

+When we call `result()` on a future, the function call is blocking untill the tasks completes and a result can be retrieved.
+If the task has already been completed, the result is retrieved immediately.

+## Notes and gotchas:

+You can get the results up untill the first exception when using `map` on the `ThreadpoolExecutor`.
+The map method returns a generator which allows to iterate through the results once ready.
+Unfortunately, it is not possible to resume a generator after an exception occurs.